bartguminiak/meditation-ios-demo/Readme.md

 Requirements:

-- Xcode 10.1
+- Xcode 10.1 +

-To set up the project, open terminal in MeditationAppShowcase folder and run `pod install`.

 ## Run

-Open `MeditationAppShowcase.xcworkspace` and run production scheme in a chosen simulator.
+Open `MeditationAppShowcase.xcodeproj` and run production scheme in a chosen simulator.
 If you want to run the app on a real device, you need to update code signing configuration first.

 ## Some implementation details